CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Step_Registry/Step_Registry_Guide.md

 > **NOTE:**
 >
 > This is guide is not meant to replace the official OpenShift CI documentation, but rather act as supplemental documentation for how the CSPI team plans to use these steps.
-Please see the [official OpenShift CI documentation](https://docs.ci.openshift.org/docs/architecture/ci-operator-internals/steps/) for additional information.
+Please see the official OpenShift CI [ steps documentation](https://docs.ci.openshift.org/docs/architecture/ci-operator-internals/steps/) or [step-registry documentation](https://docs.ci.openshift.org/docs/architecture/step-registry/) for additional information.

 ## Step Types
 The step registry is a folder in the [openshift/release](https://github.com/openshift/release) repository that stores steps that can be used during test execution.
 For the purposes of this document, we will only cover refs, chains, and workflows as those are the steps primarily used by the CSPI team at the time of writing this document.